Compose Key on Windows

 I can hear you think: isn’t what US International layout is for?
 Yes, and no.

-With that layout I can shave off a key, and type "
+With that layout I can shave off a key, and type ", u instead.
+However,

 is unacceptable to me, because I have to type these quotes so often.